 is therefore very dangerous in places as it is broken up by

 great crevasse fields with some cracks hundreds of feet deep

-and frequently covered by flimsy bridges formed of blown snow.
+and frequently covered by weak bridges formed of blown snow.

 In places, you may see a "Nunatak" an outcrop of rock

 where one of the taller parts of the Transantarctic mountains